Jagroop-Dev/Playnite-Animated-Covers/README.md

 ### 7. Test it

 Launch Playnite in fullscreen mode.
-Focus the game in the carousel — the animated cover should play on loop.
+Focus the game in the carousel, the animated cover should play on loop.
 Move to another game and it returns to the static cover.

 ---